 Allen pursued a license to practice law and attempted to gain admission to the Maine Bar.
 But the Maine Bar initially rejected Allen because it did not recognize Allen’s citizenship since he was an African American.

 As we celebrate Black History Month, it is important to remember that you cannot be discriminated against on the basis of race.
 If you think your employer is discriminating against you on the basis of race McOmber McOmber & Luber P.C. can help.
-Please call us at Red Bank, New Jersey at 732-842-6500 or Marlton, New Jersey at 856-985-9800 to find out more.
+Please call us at our Red Bank, New Jersey office at 732-842-6500, our Newark, New Jersey office at 973-878-9040, or our Marlton, New Jersey office at 856-985-9800 to find out more.